Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Statistical approach to hypothesis testing

 \subsection{Bootstrapping}

-Most of criteria have the following form.
-The constructed test statistic measures the difference from the null-hypothesis in some way.
-There is a threshold such that if the test statistics is larger than the threshold, then the null hypothesis is rejected.
+Most of the criteria have the following form.
+A constructed test statistic measures the difference between data and the null hypothesis in some way.
+There is a threshold such that if the test statistic is larger than the threshold, the null hypothesis is rejected.
 Certainly, this threshold depends on the significance level $\alpha$.
 It is not uncommon that this threshold can not be obtained theoretically.
 Then simulations are used.
-Surrogate data are simulated according to the null hypothesis and test statistics are calculated many times ($M$).
-Then the threshold, for which the null hypothesis is rejected approximately $\alpha M$ times, is found.
-This threshold is used for testing the hypothesis for real-life data.
-The described approach can be called Monte-Carlo.
-This approach helps to construct the criterion, where the type I error tends to $\alpha$ as $M$ tends to infinity.
+Surrogate data are simulated according to the null hypothesis and the test statistic is calculated many times ($G$) to determine the threshold; this approach is widely used, see e.g. \cite{Lancaster2018}.
+Consequently, the threshold, for which the null hypothesis is rejected approximately $\alpha G$ times, is found.
+The estimated threshold is used for testing the hypothesis for real-life data.
+The surrogate data should be obtained exactly in the same way as the test statistic was generated for the original data.
+The described approach can be called Monte-Carlo one.
+This approach helps to construct the criterion with the type I error tending to $\alpha$ as $G$ tends to infinity.

-However, this approach can be applied if the null-hypothesis is fully determines the data.
-For example, the null hypothesis states that the time series is a red noise with variance $\delta^2$ and the coefficient $\varphi$, where $\delta^2$ and $\varphi$ are known numbers.
+However, the Monte Carlo approach can be applied if the null hypothesis fully determines the data.
+For example, the null hypothesis states that the time series is red noise with variance $\delta^2$ and coefficient $\varphi$, where $\delta^2$ and $\varphi$ are known numbers.

 Unfortunately, this is not the case in practice.
 Therefore, the so-called bootstrapping is used (``pull yourself up by your bootstraps'').
 If $\delta^2$ and $\varphi$ are unknown, then they are estimated with the help of the real-life data under study and then the surrogate data are produced by simulations with the estimated parameter.
-Since the estimated parameters differ from the true (unknown) parameters, then the type I error can generally be far from $\alpha$.
-If the type I error is much smaller than $\alpha$, then we obtain a test with a poor power.
-If the type I error is larger than $\alpha$, then such test cannot be used ``as is'' and should be corrected.

-Thus, Monte-Carlo SSA (this is the name of a concrete algorithm) is a kind for bootstrapping SSA.
+Since the estimated parameters differ from the true (unknown) parameters, then the type I error can generally be far from $\alpha$ and the test can become liberal or conservative.
+Thus, Monte-Carlo SSA (this is the name of a family of concrete algorithms) is a kind of testing with bootstrapping.